ppw0021/ense803_prism_assignment2/report.typ

 3. _Well-Defined Transitions._ Transitions are defined with guard conditions to ensure that actions only occur under valid circumstances.
 For instance, the dispense transition only triggers when payment has been successfully made and a valid drink selection has been made.

 4. _Intentional Error_.
-You can intentionally cause an error by selecting error after selecting a drink.
-This is a deliberate design choice to demonstrate the model's error handling capabilities.
-The error transition leads to a maintenance mode.
+You can intentionally cause an error by selecting error after selecting a drink.The error transition leads to a maintenance mode.

-#pagebreak()
+5. _PaymentDispenser._ This module handles the payment and dispensing logic.
+It includes transitions for successful payments, incorrect PIN entries, and error handling.
+The payment process is designed to ensure that drinks are dispensed only when payment is successful and stock is available.

 == Scenarios
-Here are our scenarios.

 ==== Scenario 1
 _Customer selects Clear Water and pays via EFPOS, with correct pin._\
 #figure(